Alpha elimination: Organometallic chemistry

-Well studied case are found in organotantalum chemistrys leading to an alkylidene derivatives.
+Well studied case are found in organotantalum chemistry leading to an alkylidene derivatives.
 Specifically, tetraalkyl-monochloro-tantalum complex undergoes α-hydrogen elimination, followed by alkylation of the remaining chloride to give a derivative with a Ta=C bond.

 Alpha elimination contrasts with β-hydride elimination, whereby an alkyl group bonded to a metal centre is converted into the corresponding metal-bonded hydride and an alkene.

 Both α- and β-eliminations proceed via agostic intermediates.